Avoiding 3-Term Geometric Progressions in Hurwitz Quaternions: The quaternion greedy set

-This greedy construction creates a set similar to $Q_{\textup{Ran}}$.
-However, the properties of the quaternions result in behavior that is substantially more complicated than $Q_{\textup{Ran}}$.
-For example there exist quaternions of norm 49 that cannot be written as the square of a quaternion of norm 7 multiplied by a unit on the left.
-For example, the quaternion 7 cannot be so represented.
+We postpone the proof of Proposition \ref{Prop:InfinitelyManyComplements} until the end of this section.
+The proof will provide infinitely many such Hurwitz quaternions explicitly.

-\begin{prop} The hurwitz quaternion 7, despite having a norm, 49 which is a perfect square, cannot be represented in the form $7=UR^2$, where $U$ is a unit. \end{prop}
+A key step in establishing both Proposition \ref{observation} and Proposition \ref{Prop:InfinitelyManyComplements} is realizing that there exist Hurwitz quaternions of norm $r^2 > 0$ that cannot be written as the square of a Hurwitz quaternion of norm $r$ multiplied by a unit on the left.